-Kraft et al's (2018) analysis also revealed that effect sizes varied significantly depending on whether the researchers devised their own assessments or administered standardized tests.
-When considering effect sizes within education research, Kraft (2020) outlined that researcher-designed assessments often reflect content that more closely align with the outcomes of the evaluated program, compared to the broader scope of standardized assessments.
+the outcomes of the evaluated program, compared to the broader scope of standardized assessments.
 The MFaCTs measures are published and standardized, however the focus on fluency of arithmetic facts aligned closely with the content the children covered within the SAFMEDS sessions.
 This may have inflated the observed effect sizes compared to alternative standardized assessments.

 When interpreting the results from the current study, it is important to consider the underlying mechanisms and social contingencies that might have made coaching effective.
 First, the support visits served to provide teachers with feedback to improve their implementation fidelity.
 Durlak and DuPre (2008) reported that without support teachers are often unable to implement an intervention to 100% fidelity following training.
 This is not surprising given that field studies come with additional extraneous variables compared to efficacy/laboratory designs (Cook & Odom, 2013).
 However, improved implementation fidelity of evidence-based interventions in the classroom can lead to improved student outcomes (Durlak & DuPre, 2008; Ysseldyke et al., 2003).

 By providing teachers with in-situ support during the present RCT, our aim was to help them deliver the program in a way that more closely aligns with its intended design (e.g., ensuring the children engaged with the practice regularly, discussing methods to address and reduce cheating, as well as reviewing and acting upon children's progress data).
 Improved adherence to the procedural aspects of the program may explain why the children who attended schools allocated to the support trial arm made greater fluency gains.

 Second, between each visit, the teachers had the opportunity to adapt their practice based on the feedback they had received.
 By design, PT practices allow teachers to monitor and reflect upon their children's learning (Lindsley, 1995).
-If children are not making desirable progress towards fluency, then their teacher should adapt the instruction or materials that they provide.
+If children are not making desirable progress toward fluency, then their teacher should adapt the instruction or materials that they provide.
 Through session observation and review of these data, the first author would have been able to see progress across the program.
 As such, there is a level of accountability that the teachers might have experienced to avoid feeling embarrassed during the following support visit.
-In a qualitative evaluation of a coaching program in a healthcare setting, Liddy, Johnston, Irving, Nash, and Ward (2015) reported that coaches helped patients realize that they need to play an active role in managing and improving their health.
+In a qualitative evaluation of a coaching program in a healthcare setting, Liddy et al. (2015) reported that coaches helped patients realize that they need to play an active role in managing and improving their health.
 The patients also reported that their personal accountability increased as a result of their engagement with the coaches because they knew someone else was monitoring their engagement with the program.
-It seems feasible that this finding could extend to programs relating to schoolbased educational interventions.
+It seems feasible that this finding could extend to programs relating to school-based educational interventions.
 It is difficult to disentangle implementation fidelity and accountability, but both of these mechanisms provide direction for future research in this area.